SimasJan/ShowMeHistory/README.md

     - site URLs that have matching images
     - URLs to Web images that partially or fully match the image in the request
     - URLs to visually similar images

+### App Resource Management

+- Pricing
+    - **[Custom Search JSON API](https://developers.google.com/custom-search/v1/overview)** provides *100 search queries per day for free*.
+If you need more, you may sign up for billing in the API Console.
+Additional requests cost $5 per 1000 queries, up to 10k queries per day.
+    - **[Google Vision API]()** provides *1000 queries per day for free*.
+If you need more, you may sign up for billing in the API Console.
+Additional requests cost $5 per 1000 queries, up to 10k queries per day.